Angel Locsin: 2013–present: Comedies and reality television

 In 2013, Locsin featured in the ensemble comedy drama Four Sisters and a Wedding.
-She starred alongside Bea Alonzo, Shaina Magdayao, and Toni Gonzaga, as siblings with deliberate plans to thwart their brother from getting married.
+She starred alongside Bea Alonzo, Shaina Magdayao, and Toni Gonzaga, as siblings with deliberate plans to prevent their brother from getting married.
 Rito Asilo of the Philippine Daily Inquirer was particularly impressed with her performance, writing, "[Locsin] also does well in a focused portrayal that is devoid of ego and vanity, you can sense her stepping back when the spotlight is on her co-actresses."
 Rappler's Carljoe Javier opined that Locsin and Alonzo "lent an emotional gravity to the film".
 Four Sisters and a Wedding was a commercial success, grossing ₱175 million (US$ million) at the box office.
 For the film, Locsin received FAMAS and Star Award nominations for Best Actress.
 She returned to television playing the lead role in the drama series The Legal Wife (2014).
 The Philippine Daily Inquirer was critical of the show's "mundane" and "predictable" theme, and Torre found Locsin's acting to be intolerable and "too livid".

 After a one-year absence on screen, Locsin appeared in three productions in 2016.
 Her first release was Joyce Bernal's Everything About Her, a comedy drama co-starring Vilma Santos.
 Stephanie Mayo of the Daily Tribune termed Locsin's and Santos's portrayals as "effortless, natural, and searing"; The Philippine Star lauded the cast's acting as "compelling" and called the film a "finely-crafted family drama".
 At the Asia-Pacific Film Festival, Locsin won Best Supporting Actress for her performance in the film.
 She then served as a judge on the fifth season of the reality talent competition show Pilipinas Got Talent, based on the original British show franchise.
 Her final appearance that year was in The Third Party, a comedy that depicts the complex relationship in a throuple.
 Asilo dismissed the film as "more derivative than inventive" and stated that Locsin is "weighed down by her pushed, staccato delivery, and relies too much on knee-jerk realizations".
 Philbert Dy of ClickTheCity.com wrote, "[The film] seems to make its characters cry in lieu of telling their stories, or letting them hash out the complexity of what they're feeling."